K-pop boy band BTS faces boycott calls in China over Korean War comment

 “It’s such an innocuous statement,” he said, after watching a video of the BTS speech.
 “It’s so random.”

-Still, there were signs that Beijing was seeking to limit the scope of the controversy, especially as it courts South Korea’s support for its international policies.
+There were signs that Beijing was seeking to limit the scope of the controversy, especially as it courts South Korea’s support for its international policies.
 Asked about BTS at Monday’s Foreign Ministry briefing, spokesman Zhao Lijian gave a measured reply.

 “I have noted relevant reports as well as the reactions from the Chinese people online,” he said.
 “I want to say that we all should learn lessons from history and look forward to the future, hold dear peace and strengthen friendship.”

-And in a reminder that the blowback from Beijing doesn’t last indefinitely, China resumed broadcasts of NBA games this past weekend.
+And in a reminder that blowback from Beijing doesn’t last indefinitely, China resumed broadcasts of NBA games this past weekend.

 Lyric Li and Liu Yang in Beijing contributed to this report.